-- If metal surfaces are damaged or scratched, adhesive will flow into the gap and prevent leakage
+If metal surfaces are damaged or scratched, the adhesive will flow into the gap and prevent leakage

-- Can be applied automatically so ideal on a production line
+Can apply automatically, so ideal on a production line

 Benefits of anaerobic gaskets over traditional sealing systems include:

-- No gasket relaxation (so future retightening is not required, therefore reducing servicing costs)
+No gasket relaxation (so no need to retighten, therefore reducing servicing costs)

-- Excess material remains liquid (so it can be easily cleaned or flushed through the system)
+Excess material remains liquid (so it easily flushes through the system)

 Anaerobic adhesives do not offer gasketing solutions for all applications.
-Limitations include use on applications which require temperature resistance above 200°C. Anaerobic adhesives are also not recommended for applications in which large gap fill is required.
-For applications requiring temperature resistance over 200°C or where gap fill requirements are greater than 0.5mm, silicone gaskets may be preferred.
+Limitations include use on applications that require temperature resistance above 200°C and gaps greater than 0.5mm.
+For applications requiring temperature resistance over 200°C or where gap fill requirements are greater than 0.5mm, consider silicone gaskets.